chartjs/Chart.js/docs/charts/bar.md

 ## Data Structure

 The `data` property of a dataset for a bar chart is specified as a an array of numbers or arrays.
 Each point in the data array corresponds to the label at the same index on the x axis.
 For floating bar chart you can use array for a specific Y value passing two numbers.
-First one will be used as lowY and second one as highY.
+First one will be used as min value and second one as max value for a bar.
 ```javascript
 data: [20, 10, [10, 20]]
 ```